morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
+  * <DOCTYPE> ensures that the browser renders the page in standards mode and not in Quirks mode.
+It also defines what version of (X)HTML the document is using.
 * What's the difference between standards mode and quirks mode?
+  * Standars mode means the browser follows the berhavior of the HTML and CSS specifications.
+There is less various between browsers in how the page displays.
+Quirks Mode is when the web browser attempts to render code based on a ‘best-guess’, this includes interpretation of code that may be non-standard or poorly-formed.
 * What's the difference between HTML and XHTML?
+  * XHTML has stricter standards in syntax, compared to HTML.
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?
+  * Data attributes allow for extra information to be stored on semantic HTML elements that don't need to have a defined meaning.
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.